 Progress and develop in your career with us

-When you join the MDP you’ll begin your policing career in the unique position of starting out in a specialist role as an Authorised Firearms Officer (AFO).
+Upon joining the MDP you begin your policing career in the unique position of starting out in a specialist role as an Authorised Firearms Officer (AFO).

 Trained to national police firearms standards and deployed within and outside the establishments we serve and protect, our AFOs provide an overt deterrent against potential terrorist threats and can provide a rapid response in the event of an attack.

-Upon completion of your training and probation, you’ll have lots of opportunities to progress your MDP career in a range of further specialist roles, at our station locations or as part of our operational policing groups and units.
+Upon completion of your training and probation, you’ll have lots of opportunities to progress your MDP career in specialist roles, at our station locations and in our operational policing groups and units.

 Specialist roles that may interest you…

-As an MDP Firearms Instructor you’ll deliver tactical training, qualification shoots and classroom-based lessons.
-You’ll be responsible for making sure that our new recruits and new entrants from other police forces learn all the skills required as a Police Authorised Firearms Officer.
-Your expertise and knowledge will help shape our officers of the future, as well as providing support for serving officers to maintain their qualification.
+MDP National Firearms Instructors (NFIs) deliver tactical training, qualification shoots and classroom-based lessons.
+They are responsible for making sure that our new recruits and new entrants from other police forces learn all the skills required as a Police Authorised Firearms Officer.
+Our NFIs expertise and knowledge help shape our officers of the future and provide support for serving officers to maintain their qualification.

-Our firearms training is delivered from a range of locations across the UK, including MDP HQ, York, Clyde, Burghfield, Devonport and Hereford.
+MDP firearms training is delivered from locations that include: MDP HQ, York, Clyde, Burghfield, Devonport and Hereford.

 Sam, National Firearms Instructor